SharePoint/sp-dev-docs/docs/spfx/viva/features/focus-feature/FocusFeatureDocumentation.md

 > [!NOTE]
 > This tutorial also assumes that you've already built an SPFx Adaptive Card Extension.
 >
-> To learn how to create your first SPFx Adaptive Card Extension, try out [this tutorial](../../get-started/build-first-sharepoint-adaptive-card-extension.md).
+> To learn how to create your first SPFx Adaptive Card Extension, see [Build your first SharePoint Adaptive Card Extension](../../get-started/build-first-sharepoint-adaptive-card-extension.md).

 ## Focus Feature